qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

        * **semi_major_axis** - semi-major axis of the ellipse
        * **semi_minor_axis** - semi-minor axis of the ellipse
        * **azimuth** - orientation of the ellipse
-       * **segment** - optional argument for polygon segmentation.
+       * **segments** - optional argument for polygon segmentation.
 By default this value is 36
    * - Examples
      - * ``geom_to_wkt(make_ellipse(make_point(10,10), 5, 2, 90, 4))`` → 'Polygon ((15 10, 10 8, 5 10, 10 12, 15 10))'
        * ``geom_to_wkt(make_ellipse(make_point(10,10,5), 5, 2, 90, 4))`` → 'PolygonZ ((15 10 5, 10 8 5, 5 10 5, 10 12 5, 15 10 5))'